Find Your Balance

 Build up your Network Without the Sole Intention of Increasing business

-It is always useful to expand your network not only for the sake of increasing sales but also for the sake of potential partnerships down the line.
+It is always useful to expand your network not only for the sake of increasing sales but also for the sake of potential partnerships down the line, so is useful to have different types of marketing from online techniques to the use of bulk water bottles to promote your brand.
 If you create valuable relationships, you will be more likely to have positive engagement down the line when you try to sell a big project.
 Your network will already trust you and will be more willing to recommend your business to their friends.